dumpster-divers/dumpster-divers/README.md

 }
 ```

  `Username` is a uniquely assigned string of words designed to be kept private.
-It is done this way to support the demographic of the program (kids) so they don't have to create accounts to use our software
+It is done this way to support the demographic of the program (kids) so they don't have to create accounts or remember passwords to use our software

 ***DELETE https://dumpster-divers.herokuapp.com/api/users/delete: Remove a user's information***